afrin-afia/adversarial-robustness-toolbox/urbansound/README.md

     |     └── three_class.csv
     └── ...

 And...
 Voilà!
-You are all ready to rerun this experiment on MNIST dataset!
+You are all ready to rerun this experiment!

 Now,
 * execute the `src/deepfool_audio_data_multiclass` python script to generate adversarial attacks.
 * execute the `src/model_hardening_audio_data` python script to implement the model hardening defense.
-* execute the `src/test_data_visualization` python script to enerate graphs.
+* execute the `src/test_data_visualization` python script to generate bar charts.